 Frisbee golf.
 A Frisbee is an inexpensive way to enjoy playing golf with the family since most courses allow players

 Swimming is possibly the least expensive sport you can take up.
-You’ll need a bathing suit and goggles, which can cost around $20 combined, according to Money Talks News.
+All you’ll likely need is to buy best swim goggles in the UK and a bathing suit.
 If your child wants to compete in a swimming league, you’ll have to pay registration fees, but these tend to be fairly low – usually around $20 to $50 per season.
 A swim cap also might be required by some leagues – these generally cost less than $10 each.

 Any team sport that doesn’t involve a lot of equipment is ideal for those who want to stay on budget.